 The City's goals are detailed in Section AP-20.
 The projects that will be implemented to meet those goals and corresponding outcome indicators are in Section AP-35.
+The City is continuing working towards the projects and goals articulated in the FY 2021-2022 Action Plan, as priorities have not changed significantly in the past year.

-For the FY 2021-2020 Action Plan, the City's projects and funded activities are informed by both the Consolidated Plan as well as the City's Strategic Roadmap and the Let's House Hayward!
-Strategic Plan, which was created by the Roadmap to serve as a five-year plan for reducing homelessness in Hayward.
+For the FY 2022-2023 Action Plan, the City's projects and funded activities are informed by the Consolidated Plan as well as the City's Strategic Roadmap and the Let's House Hayward!
+Strategic Plan, which was included as an activity in the Strategic Roadmap and adopted in July 2021 to serve as a five-year plan for reducing homelessness in Hayward.